MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-apis-validation.md

 ## Simulate an alert

-It is important to validate that Defender for APIs is working as expected.
-To do this, you can simulate an alert by sending a request to your API endpoint with a suspicious user agent.
+It's important to validate that Defender for APIs is working as expected.
+To validate the API, you can simulate an alert by sending a request to your API endpoint with a suspicious user agent.

 1. Sign in to the [Azure portal](https://portal.azure.com).